 In comparison to most other fish found in water, a cod is larger and heavier.
 It may use its bulk to its advantage in order to find food.
 Its length is 51 in, and it typically weighs between 55 and 70 lb.

-What is the difference between a salmon and a Cod fish?
+What is the difference between salmon and cod?

-The size, color, and feel of the steaks are the main distinctions between salmon and Cod fish.
-Salmon is outclassed by Cod fish, which may weigh approximately ten times as much as salmon and grows considerably more slowly in the wild.
+The size, color, and feel of the steaks are the main distinctions between salmon and Cod.
+Salmon is outclassed by Cod, which may weigh approximately ten times as much as salmon and grows considerably more slowly in the wild.

-What class of animal does a Cod fish belong to?
+What class of animal do Cod belong to?

-The Actinopterygii class includes Cod fish.
+The Actinopterygii class includes Cod.
 Cod comes in two basic varieties.
 Pacific cod is located on the eastern and western edges of the Atlantic, whereas Atlantic cod is found in the North Atlantic sea waters.